Haratin: Origins

 According to Nina Epton, who did field work in the Draa, there was a Haratin tradition that they descend from Ham, the son of Noah:

 The Harratin relate that they are the descendents of Noah’s second son, Ham, and that once upon a time they used to be white.
 One day, however, Ham protected his head during a heavy rain-storm by carrying the Koran on top of it.
-The rain was so heavy that it washed all the characters of the holy book on to Ham’s skin; these characters, being sacred, were inedible, and so they turned Ham and his offspring black forever!
+The rain was so heavy that it washed all the characters of the holy book on to Ham’s skin; these characters, being sacred, were indelible, and so they turned Ham and his offspring black forever!

 During the Roman occupation of Mauretania, the Godala Berber tribe fled to the south towards the Draa oasis and enslaved the local Haratin population.

-Legal Status
+Legal status

 They have historically inherited their slave status and family occupation, have been endogamous, and socially segregated.
 Some communities differentiated two types of slaves, one called 'Abid or "slave" and Haratin or "freed slave".
 However, per anthropologist John Shoup, both 'Abid and Haratin were not free to own land or had equivalent property rights.
 Regardless of whether they were technically free or not, they were treated as socially inferior in the communities they lived in.
 Being denied the right and the ability to own any land, they historically survived by accepting a patron-client serf relationship either as domestic servant or as share-cropping labor (khammasin).